Ipatinga massacre: Massacre

 The meeting came to an end around 9:15 am, and it was agreed between the parts that the cavalry would be suspended from street policing until the investigations into the attacks of the previous morning had been completed.
 Captain Robson had also demanded that the troops leave without booing, which Geraldo Ribeiro had promised to try to do, but this would be almost impossible with the thousands of protesters in front of the gate, who were cursing and throwing stones at the soldiers who insisted on remaining armed.
 Just as Father Avelino and Geraldo were getting into a car to go towards the crowd, the sound of shots fired at the rioters began to be heard.
 Robson, upon hearing the shots, immediately got into a jeep and drove toward the soldiers, asking them to stop without barely being heard.

 There were 19 military police officers were shooting at workers from the top of a truck.
 José Isabel do Nascimento was shooting at the military at the moment he was shot by a revolver, and was taken to the Santa Terezinha Hospital (in the center of Ipatinga) and died on October 17.
 When the shooting stopped, a great movement of vehicles and ambulances filled with wounded people immediately started towards the Santa Terezinha Hospital and the Siderúrgica Hospital in downtown Coronel Fabriciano.
 Geraldo Ribeiro, Father Avelino, and other members of the meeting arrived in time to see only the mutilated bodies and men agonizing for help, and the workers' belongings and lunch boxes scattered all over the place, coming to their aid after remaining paralyzed for a short time after 15 minutes of shooting.
 Robson remained for a while crying in the jeep, lamenting with another officer about what his team had done.

 In the Central Office, some employees became ill due to nervousness and were taken to the ambulatory.
 Geraldo Ribeiro tried to calm everyone down.
 The arrival of a troop coming from the Governador Valadares Battalion incited the workers again, due to the threat made by some soldiers, who were restrained by Lieutenant Xavier.
 The union leader also determined that the workers should not attack.
 Xavier, finding Captain Robson in tears, determined that he would organize the defense on the spot.
-A little later, Geraldo contacted the Secretary of Security in Belo Horizonte in order to disclose the occurrence to the press.
+A little later, Geraldo contacted the Secretary of Security in Belo Horizonte to disclose the occurrence to the press.
 The then mayor of Belo Horizonte, Cyro Cotta Poggiali, arrived at the scene of the massacre at lunchtime in a truck loaded with drinking water and food.
-At 1pm, Captain Jacinto Franco do Amaral, who had come from Governador Valadares at Xavier's request to take over Ipatinga's policing temporarily, arrived by train on the Vitória-Minas Railway.
+At 1 pm, Captain Jacinto Franco do Amaral, who had come from Governador Valadares at Xavier's request to take over Ipatinga's policing temporarily, arrived by train on the Vitória-Minas Railway.